nhost/nhost/packages/stripe-graphql/README.md

 ## Permissions

-Either use `x-hasura-admin-secret` as a header or send `allowedStripeCustomerIds` as context to allow access.
+Either use `x-hasura-admin-secret` (full access) as a header or send `allowedStripeCustomerIds` as context to allow access.

 ## Development